-For units of series other than the R Series, the fund distributes its net income and net realized capital gains for the year between December 14 and December 31 of each year.
+For Investor Series units, the fund distributes its net income and net realized capital gains for the year between December 14 and December 31 of each year.
 All distributions payable to investors will be reinvested in additional units of the same fund, unless you ask to be paid in cash, in which case a minimum amount of \$25 may be required.